 \section{Introduction}

 Spin waves (SWs) are coherent disturbances of the magnetization which may propagate in magnetic material as waves.
 In ferromagnetic materials, the SW dynamics is determined by strong isotropic exchange interactions coexisting with anisotropic magnetostatic interactions.
 In thin ferromagnetic films, the magnetostatic interactions cause the SW properties being strongly dependent on the magnetization orientation with respect to the film plane, and also dependent on the relative orientation of the propagation direction and the static magnetization vector.
 This makes the studies of SWs interesting and offers properties uncommon for other types of waves, like negative group velocity, caustics, and dynamic reconfigurability control.
 Their frequency spans range from a few to hundreds GHz with the corresponding wavelengths range extended from micrometers to tens of nanometers, which make them very attractive for applications in microwave technology.
 In this context, it is interesting to test in magnonics the basic laws that govern waves phenomena and search for analogs of the effects known for electromagnetic or acoustic waves.
+Basic equations describing propagation of SWs differ from the ones for electromagnetic and acoustic waves, so that justification of an analogue of each phenomenon known for the latter invokes solution of Landau–Lifshitz equation for the former -- this approach was used in demonstration of the SW graded index lenses \cite{graded_index_lenses}, SW Luneburg lenses \cite{Luneberg} and SW Fourier optics \cite{SW_Fourier}, to name a few.
 Recently, the Snell's law for SWs in thin ferromagnetic films \cite{Sti16}, mirage effect \cite{Gru18}, and spin-wave Goos-H\"anchen effect have been predicted and demonstrated \cite{Gru17, stigloher2018observation}.
 Also, self-focusing of SWs \cite{Dem08}, SW diffraction on gratings \cite{Man12}, and formation of the SW beams \cite{Kho04, gieniusz2017switching, korner2017excitation} found experimental confirmation.
-The analogs of the graded refractive index structures \cite{Dav15,Whitehead2019,vogel2018control}, metamaterials \cite{Mikhaylovskiy2010,Mruczkiewicz2012}, and metasurfaces \cite{Zel19}, have recently been introduced to magnonics.
-Thus, it may be expected that other phenomena and concepts are also transferable to magnonics.
+The analogs of the graded refractive index structures \cite{graded_index_lenses,Dav15,vogel2018control}, metamaterials \cite{Mikhaylovskiy2010,Mruczkiewicz2012}, and metasurfaces \cite{Zel19}, have recently been introduced to magnonics.
+Thus, it may be expected that other phenomena and concepts are also transferable to magnonics, but these need to be verified.
 Among them, the Talbot effect (self-imaging effect) should be mentioned.